soulcramer/kamekamo-gradle-plugin/.github/PULL_REQUEST_TEMPLATE.md

 ###  Summary

 Describe the goal of this PR.
 Mention any related Issue numbers.
-Please note that we do not normally accept new externally-contributed PRs to this repo unless it's something Slack-relevant and came up in prior discussion
+Please note that we do not normally accept new externally-contributed PRs to this repo unless it's something KameKamo-relevant and came up in prior discussion

 ### Requirements (place an `x` in each `[ ]`)